google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 "Start reduction".

 Once again, you should see the worker application rendering images.

+> Note that the server will not progress with the reduction until
+> all prior work for the specified worker has finished.
+> Thus, if you previously queued a large number of shader families
+> to this worker,
+> they will continue to run before the reduction starts executing
+> on the worker.
+You can kill and restart the server to clear its
+> work queues.

 Once the reduction has finished, refresh the page and you should see the result: